betorvs/chef-git-hooks/README.md

-puppet-git-hooks
+chef-git-hooks
 ================

-githooks(5) scripts to work with repositories of Puppet code.
+githooks(5) scripts to work with repositories of Chef code.

 Installation